-15 Foods That Contain the Now-Banned Red No. 3 Dye
+15 Foods That Still Contain the Now-Banned Red No. 3 Dye

-The recent FDA ban on Red Dye No. 3 has raised questions about the foods we consume and what’s hiding in their ingredients.
-This synthetic dye, known for its bright red hue, has been commonly used in many popular treats.
-Studies have shown, however, that it’s linked to some cancers and behavioral health problems.
+The FDA’s recent ban on Red Dye No. 3 has sparked concerns about the hidden ingredients in our favorite foods.
+This artificial dye, known for its vibrant red color, has long been used in a variety of popular snacks and treats.
+However, research has linked it to potential health risks, including certain cancers and behavioral issues, prompting regulators to take action.

 1. Candy Canes